-Span Element Types Data Type Description HasDefault ? boolean A flag that describes whether the parameter element has a device default.
-If set, DefaultValue must be set.
-Default = true MaxOccurs ? integer or "un- bounded" 5 Maximum number of occurrences of the element described by this DevCap.
-Default = 1 MinOccurs ? integer or "un- bounded" Minimum number of occurrences of the element described by this DevCap.
-Default = 1 Name NMTOKEN Fully qualified name of the resource that is described.
+Name Data Type Description DevNS ?
+URI Namespace of the element that is described by this DevCap .
+Default = the JDF namespace.
+MaxOccurs ? integer or "un- bounded" 5 Maximum number of occurrences of the element described by this DevCap .
+Default = 1.
+MinOccurs ? integer or "un- bounded" Minimum number of occurrences of the element described by this DevCap .
+Default = 1.
+Name NMTOKEN Fully qualified name of the resource that is described.
 ResourceUsage attribute or ProcessUsage of the respective resource within a JDF node.
 Default = the value of Name of the parent DevCaps element.
-Restricted ? boolean A flag that describes whether the element is restricted.
-Default = false , i.e., any set of values are supported.
-Supported ? boolean A flag that describes whether the element is supported by the device.
-Default = $false$, i.e., the values set will not be supported by the device.
-DevCap element Definition of the accepted parameter space for the messages or resources subelements.
+DevCap element Definition of the accepted parameter space for the messages or re- sources subelements.
 State element Abstract State elements that define the parameter space that is covered by device.
-One State element may be defined for each attribute of the resource.
-If a resource attribute has no matching State element in DevCap, it is not restricted.
+One State element must be defined for each supported attribute or Intent Span element of the resource that is not specified DeviceCaps::GenericAttributes.
+If a resource at- tribute has no matching State element in DevCap, it is not sup- ported.